MSUBioinformaticsCore/BCC117_chipseq/README.md

 ### Download exclusion regions

-The exclusion lists identify areas of the genome that have low mappability rates or contain high artifactual signals.
-Reads mapping to these regions should be masked out before applying ChIP-seq peak-calling software such as MACS2. `getExclusionList.R` uses `excluderanges v 0.99.8` to download the exclusion list for TAIR10 defined by the [Greenscreen](https://academic.oup.com/plcell/article/34/12/4795/6705244) pipeline.
+Exclusion lists identify areas of the genome that have low mappability rates or contain high artifactual signals.
+Reads mapping to these regions should be masked out before applying ChIP-seq peak-calling software such as MACS3. `getExclusionList.R` uses `excluderanges v 0.99.8` to download the exclusion list for TAIR10 defined by the [Greenscreen](https://academic.oup.com/plcell/article/34/12/4795/6705244) pipeline.
+Adds Mt and Pt chromosomes to blacklist.

 **Script**: `getExclusionList.R`